DaWoody/Astrology-JS/README.md

 ## Version Information
 ***

+* v0.2
+* Default json data source altered to just be one file.
+Implementation on how to get data for description and generally the signs are still remaining in this version, making it easier to have different api endpoints for fetching the resources.

 * v0.1
 * Class loads external json data at class initiation
 * some public methods are accessible, for instance by saving the month and date you can get information about your zodiac sign, with a description of your traits